This Week (American TV program): History

 On November 15, 1981, David Brinkley came to the network from NBC News and was given full responsibility for the show, which was relaunched as This Week with a network time slot at 10:30 AM Eastern Time.
 During Brinkley's run, three major sponsors were part of the show: General Electric (which departed after taking control on NBC in 1987), Archer Daniels Midland and Merrill Lynch.

 On November 10, 1996, David Brinkley retired as host of This Week but continued to appear on the program providing commentary segments until September 28, 1997.
 Following Brinkley's retirement, ABC News journalists Sam Donaldson and Cokie Roberts subsequently became co-hosts of This Week.
 Since 1981, the names of the primary anchors have been included with the show's title, such as This Week with David Brinkley and during this era, the program was billed as This Week with Sam Donaldson & Cokie Roberts (or This Week with Sam & Cokie).

-Longtime panelist George Stephanopoulos became the new host of This Week on September 15, 2002; he ended his first tenure with the program on January 10, 2010, shortly after being named the co-host of Good Morning America.
+George Stephanopoulos, who joined the panel in 1997, became the host of This Week on September 15, 2002; he ended his first tenure with the program on January 10, 2010, shortly after being named the co-host of Good Morning America.
 ABC News Senior White House Correspondent Jake Tapper served as the interim anchor from March to July 2010.

 On April 20, 2008, production of This Week relocated to the Newseum in Washington, D.C., in a studio that overlooks the U.S. Capitol.
 In addition, the program began broadcasting in high definition, becoming the first Sunday morning talk show to broadcast in HD.
 Following the transition, the program discontinued the segments Images and Voices.
 ABC and This Week moved out of the Newseum in 2013 due to infrequent use of the studio and other facilities, with the former studio later being used for the Washington bureau of cable news channel Al Jazeera America.